 Some states adhere to a pure contributory negligence rule which prohibits a pedestrian from recovering damages from a driver if the pedestrian’s negligence is found to have played any role in the accident (even if it is a minor one).
 Basically, contributory negligence is an all-or-nothing system.
 So if a car-pedestrian accident occurs in a contributory negligence state, and both parties are partially at fault, both would be responsible for their own injuries and other damages stemming from the crash.

 The majority of states follow some version of a comparative negligence rule when an injured person shares some amount of fault for causing or contributing to the underlying accident.
 In that case, the damages the pedestrian may recover will be reduced by a percentage that equals the pedestrian’s share of fault.

-If you or someone you know has been an automobile accident involving a pedestrian, contact us at Harvey Walner to see if you have a case.
+If you or someone you know has been in an automobile accident involving a pedestrian, contact us at

 Our attorneys have over 75 years of combined legal experience in personal injury specializations, including personal injury accidents, worker’s compensation, medical malpractice, and wrongful death cases.
-If you or a loved one should have the misfortune of being in a personal injury accident, and you need a personal injury lawyer, the experienced attorneys at Harvey L. Walner & Associates, Ltd. are here for you.
-Call us today for a free consultation.
+If you or a loved one should have the misfortune of being in a personal injury accident, and you need a personal injury lawyer, the experienced attorneys at are here for you.

 Call our experienced lawyers today at (312) 313-2888 to discuss your rights and options in a free consultation.